marcokstephen/internet-forum/README.md

 internet-forum
 ==============

-Created an internet message board with PHP and MySQL
+Created an internet message board with PHP and MySQL <br />
+<a href="http://www.stephenmarcok.com/boards">You can view it in action here</a>

 You must add your own database credentials to connect.php